 One of the most common causes of your dog’s stomach making noises is when your dog is hungry.
 Intestines of hungry animals do not contain significant quantities of ingesta.
 (Remember how doctors have fancy words for everything?
 Ingesta, in most cases, means food.)

 Therefore they have a higher ratio of gas to solids.
 And the empty intestines might start to exhibit activity in response to anticipated feeding.
 The result will be audible intestinal noises, or “tummy grumbling.”
 Breakfast is the treatment for this type of intestinal gurgling.

 Unfortunately, hunger is not the only thing that can cause loud intestinal gurgling.
 Anything that can cause gastrointestinal upset of any kind also can cause audible borborygmi.

-Dietary indiscretion, such as occurs when dogs break into the trash or feast on novel food items, is a common cause of abnormally loud intestinal noises.
+Dietary indiscretion, such as occurs when dogs break into the trash or feast on novel food items, is a common cause of a dog’s stomach making noises.
 This type of gastrointestinal upset often is mild (it can be compared to what might happen when a person who doesn’t usually eat spicy food goes to a Thai restaurant).
-However, be aware that dietary indiscretion in some cases can lead to very severe vomiting or diarrhea, or to other complications such as pancreatitis in dogs.

 So, how worried should you be about your dog’s stomach making noises, and what should you do?
 It depends upon the circumstances.
 If it’s the morning, and your dog appears to be feeling fine but has not yet been fed, consider offering breakfast.
 If he eats with his normal enthusiasm and the noises stop, there probably isn’t a problem.